Jewelry: Enamel Projects (5 Sessions)

 - An old t-shirt or rag for drying metal

-Please note: All metals are at your own expense.
-It is recommended to use copper in this class.
-Students should choose a metal that works best for their personal budgets (copper tends to be more budget friendly).
-The use of sterling silver or gold should be discussed with your instructor prior to purchase.
+All metals are at your own expense.
+You are able to use copper, brass, or sterling silver in this class.
+Students should choose a metal that works best for their personal budgets (copper and brass tends to be more budget friendly).
+The use of gold should be discussed with your instructor prior to purchase.
 No nickel or steel is permitted in the Fleisher jewelry studio.

 Ellyse Bendillo